hora/ajax-and-accessibility/README.md

-# W4D3 – A big picture look at AJAX
+# A big picture look at AJAX

+_Note: This repo contains the lecture notes and code examples for a lecture I prepared for Lighthouse Labs (W4D3)._

 ## What is accessibility?